 Ganit Goldstein I S+T+ARTS exhibition I ‘Ars Electronica’ festival

 During ‘Ars Electronica’ festival, Re-FREAM results were reviled, showing the result of our 11 months of re-thinking the production of fashion from 2D to 3D Art & Tech research.
 Regarding my research outcomes, we present several outfits showing cases to produce fashion In relation to the 3D garment in virtual design tools, produces using 3D printing technology.
-The new textiles creations presented a unique material combination study within soft and rigid material combination, using PLA and fabrics.
+The new textiles creations presented a unique material combination study within the soft and rigid material integration, using PLA and fabrics.
 It was extremely exciting to present one outfit in Linz during the physical exhibition part of the S+T+ARTS exhibition.
 It was a really great closer, as Linz was my home-hub within the Re-FREAM project, where I spend several weeks in the research team with Haratech, Profactor, and F&T department.
 The 3D printed outfit has been made in a home 3D printing process, with a multi-color 3D printed color changing option, printed directly onto the fabric, sourced from leftovers fabric factory.
 In these developments, I have been using multiple textiles tryouts, to see in which way the 3D printing process can be implemented in the best way.

 This process also involves the 3D body scan process, which worked together with Haratech.
 Programming the patterns using parametric software, allowing the ability to print onto the fabric different materials, as long with the combination of multi-color and multi-material process – entirely using a home 3D printer.